Tuesday, July 12, 2011

 With our petty demands for a day to start!

-She reads it for us, picking news of killing
+She reads it for us, picking up news of the killings

 Helping us digest the scores of missing